AWehenkel/UMNN/README.md

 > Antoine Wehenkel and Gilles Louppe.
 "Unconstrained Monotonic Neural Networks."
 (2019).
 > [[arxiv]](https://arxiv.org/abs/1908.05164)

+# Other implementations:
+- Check the [LAMPE](https://github.com/francois-rozet/lampe) library for a clean and complete implementation of UMNNs based normalizing flows.
+- Check [here](https://github.com/AWehenkel/generalized-UMNN/) if you are interested by modeling functions that are monotonic with respect to more than one input variable.
+(Do not hesitate to contact me for more details)

 # Dependencies
 The code has been tested with Pytorch 1.1 and Python3.6.
 Some code to draw figures and load dataset are taken from